A Comparison of Micromegas with x/y Strip Charge Readouts for Directional Recoil Detection: Characterization via Strip Readout

 \subsection{Gain, Gain Resolution, and Charge Sharing}

 VMM strip data is collected for all detectors with the radioactive Fe-55 source placed above the center of the readout plane, as shown in Figure~\ref{MM_Fe55}.
 Data collection is carried out in 5-minute intervals for each value of $V_\textrm{mesh}$.
 The initial data processing involves clustering raw hits into events using the \texttt{VMM-sdat} software~\cite{vmm-sdat}.
 This step creates events by matching raw $x$ and $y$ hits based on the parameters summarized in the Fe-55 column of Table~\ref{vmmsdat_params1}.
 To illustrate how the Fe-55 events illuminate the readout, the distribution of Fe-55 events on the UH DLC readout with $V_\textrm{mesh} = 700$\,V is illustrated in Figure~\ref{fe55_clusters}.
-This analysis is confined to Fe-55 clusters with hits that are entirely contained in the intersection of a single VMM in both $x$ and $y$ dimensions.
-Each intersection is situated within a distinct quadrant of the readout board, which are labeled as $a$, $b$, $c$, and $d$ in Figure~\ref{fe55_clusters}.
+This analysis is confined to Fe-55 clusters with hits that are entirely contained in four specific regions, labeled as $a$, $b$, $c$, and $d$ in Figure~\ref{fe55_clusters}.
+The regions are subsets of the identically labeled quadrants of the readout (see Figure~\ref{top_view}), chosen such that they are read out by a single VMM in both the $x$ and $y$ dimensions.
+For the UH detectors, each of the quadrants have a different upper strip width, see Table~\ref{MM_config}.

 The VMM/SRS DAQ system provides an ADC scale which is linearly proportional to the detected charge after avalanche amplification.
 The appropriate method for measuring avalanche gain is discussed in Section~\ref{PHA_results}; here, we estimate the effective gain at the strip level by using the conversion 1\,ADC $\approx$ 1\,mV.
 Next, we divide by the electronic gain setting of the relevant VMM channel to obtain a measurement in units of charge.
 The charge is summed over all hits in a clustered event then divided by $\textrm{N}_{exp}$ to obtain a measurement of the effective gain for a single Fe-55 X-ray conversion event.
 Following the same approach as Section~\ref{PHA}, $G_\textrm{eff}$ and $\sigma_{G_\textrm{eff}}$ are obtained by fitting Equation~\ref{crystalball} to the gain distributions.
 Here, $G_\textrm{eff}$ denotes the effective gain measured on the strips using VMM/SRS.
 Plots of $G_\textrm{eff}$ versus $V_\textrm{mesh}$ for all quadrants in all detectors are presented in Figures~\ref{VMM_Fe55_UHDLC}--~\ref{VMM_Fe55_UoS}.
 The approximation 1\,ADC $\approx$ 1\,mV appears in the y-axis of these figures; however, all conclusions drawn from this data are stated as ratios that are independent of this conversion.
 Note that configurations with wider $y$ strips and hence a weaker signal on the $x$ strips (e.g. quadrant d) require larger $V_\textrm{Mesh}$ values to observe hits on both $x$ and $y$ strips so that $G_\textrm{eff}$ can be measured.